Ep4: Best Practices for Managing Price Increases with Judy Krenz and Melissa Busch

 Melissa: Having the industrial kitchen allows us to provide free lunch to our staff and also prepare cookouts for some of our customers.

 Eric: great so it helps keep people around the facility during the daytime, which is great.
 One of the main goals of this podcast is to give back and share information that can help other operators.
 Sometimes, even the smallest piece of advice can make a huge difference, saving time and money.
+During my visit, we discussed price increases, and I found it interesting.
+When I was on-site, something really jumped out at me, and that is the discussion we had about price increases.
+If possible, I would like to share a little bit about that discussion today.

 It really started with talking about what you used to do from a price increase perspective.
 Your customers have scheduled price increases, whether it's an annual increase or a scheduled increase.
 We talked about some of the challenges Phelps used to have with that process.
 Could you talk a little bit about how things used to be and how you used to manage that process?